18 remarkable grandmothers

 After their arrivals began in the 1600s, the name ‘Filles du Roi’ (daughters of the king) became the term used to describe these state-sponsored, marriageable women.
-Ironically, it’s very unlikely when Lazare, Clarice, and their children were born 200+ years later that they or generations before them had ever heard of the Filles du Roi or considered how these ancestors even mattered, historically speaking.
+Ironically, it’s very unlikely when Lazare, Clarice, and their children were born 200+ years later that they or their recent ancestors had ever heard of the Filles du Roi or would have considered how they mattered, historically speaking.
 But of course they mattered.
 They were the founding mothers of an entire nation.

 Why do we care?

-The practical value in knowing our ancestry is perhaps only to satisfy us that we carry useful genes from quality ancestors.
-It matters not whether they were well known, of a certain appearance, or where they originated.
-All that’s important is whether the hereditary materials imparted in their descendants were desirable, and if so, in what quantities we possess them today.
-If we descend from Attila the Hun or Florence Nightingale, it serves as little use unless their DNA renders us more robust, more compassionate, more intelligent, or somehow better able to deal with the world now about us.
+It might be that the only real value in exploring our ancestry is to satisfy us that we carry useful genes from quality ancestors.
+It really doesn't matter if they were well known, of a certain appearance, or where they originated.
+If we descend from Attila the Hun or Florence Nightingale, it would serve as little use unless their DNA renders us more robust, more compassionate, more intelligent, or somehow better able to deal with the world now about us.

 There are members of every family who blithely state that they don’t care about their genealogy.
 I’m not one of those.
 While it has been fun discovering the origins of our Côté blood, the task would never have preoccupied me without the knowledge that the Filles du Roi and the adventurous men they chose for procreation gave all of us a valid reason to embrace our country and our roots.
 It might also explain feelings we’ve had about our own ability to defend our families or to look adversity in the eye.
 It’s darned good blood.
 Let’s be proud of it.